Fizdale Hopes Kristaps Porzingis Returns Soon, Will Challenge Star to Win MVP

 "He likes exactly what I'm talking about from the standpoint of style of play.
 The fact that I won’t lock him into any position, that I'll always try to put him in a position of success, that I'm going to challenge him to be an MVP and Defensive Player of the Year.
 I think he really likes the idea of the way I operate, how I'm going to hold guys accountable to a strict level.
 He likes the sound of that."

-Porzingis is still recovering from a torn ACL, and Fizdale was unable to provide an updated timeline for when the 22-year-old might make his 2018-19 debut.
+Porzingis is still recovering from a torn ACL in his left knee, and Fizdale was unable to provide an updated timeline for when the 22-year-old might make his 2018-19 debut.
 He told Spears that Porzingis will come back "hopefully soon."

+Based on last year, the idea of Porzingis winning MVP one day isn't ridiculous.

+Prior to his injury, he was averaging 22.7 points, 6.6 rebounds and 2.4 blocks per game and hitting 39.5 percent of his three-pointers.
+He was also holding opponents to 48.7 percent shooting inside six feet and 48.0 percent inside 10 feet, according to NBA.com.